grycap/oscar/docs/fdl-composer.md

 ### OSCAR services

 It requires filling at least the name, image, and script fields inputs.
 Using variable field input to assign a value, use "=" and separate the different variable names using ",".
 In case we want to create a variable with the name "firstName" and add the value "John" the input field should fill with "firstName=John".
-If it should be declared more than one variable, for example, firstName and lastName with the values John and Keats, the input field should fill with "firstName=John,lastName=Keats".
+If more than one variable should be declared, for example, firstName and lastName with the values John and Keats, the input field should fill with "firstName=John,lastName=Keats".

 ### Storage Provider and Buckets

 Three types of storage providers (MinIo, S3, and One Data) can be used in OSCAR.
 At first, they must be configured.
 Drag the storage provider from the menu to the canvas.
-Double click on the item created, and a window with a single input will show up.
+Double click on the item created, and a window with a single input will appear.
 Then introduce the path of the folder name.
 To edit one of the storage providers, move the mouse over the item and select the edit option.

 ### Download and Load state